Gauntlet173/CodingTheLaw/syllabus.md

 participation in an offence.
 Academic dishonesty is a serious offence and can result in suspension or expulsion from the University.

 ## Audio-Visual Recording
 Audio or video recording of lectures, labs, seminars or any other teaching environment by students is allowed only with the prior written consent of the instructor or as a part of an approved accommodation plan.
 Recorded material is to be used solely for personal study, and is not to be used or distributed for any other purpose without prior written consent from the instructor.

+# Covid-19 Accommodations

+Classes will be held by Zoom video conference.
+A permanent link for all scheduled classes will be provided by email to your @ualberta.ca email address in advance of the first class.

+Some elements of the above plan may be pre-recorded and provided as videos, and assigned in advance.

+Zoom videoconference classes will be video recorded by the instructor and made available only to registered students.

+Students and instructors are expected to adhere to the Online Code of Conduct provided by the Faculty of Law while participating in videoconference classes.